Prompting is Everything: The One Skill You Need to Master AI

 Diagram showing progression from vague prompts to detailed structured prompts with better outputs

 You need to learn what to communicate and how to communicate it.
-As you get better at this communication model—what you give the LLM—you can start to template it out.
-And that's where you start to see these huge gains.
+As you get better at this communication model (what you give the LLM), you can start to template it out.
+That's where you see huge gains.

 You can make a prompt that helps you make prompts.
-These are wonderful abstractions that let you scale further and farther than ever before.
+These abstractions let you scale further than ever before.

 But it's really important you start with the prompt: